mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 endorse verifying some publicly known safety or security properties.
 A QUIC endpoint can announce a set of conditions to accept a plugin as a first order logic formula bound to plugin validators.
-Whenever the other peer is willing to inject a plugin, it could send a (unforgeable) proof fulfilling the requirements expressed by this logic formula.
-If the requirements are met, then the endpoint may safely accept the plugin and could update its list of plugin supported.
+Whenever the other peer is willing to inject a plugin, it sends a (unforgeable) proof fulfilling the requirements expressed by this logic formula.
+If the requirements are met, then the endpoint may safely accept the plugin and could update its list of supported plugin.
 Compared to the central authority approach, supported plugins are updated as part of the protocol design or as a consequence of any change to the default logic formula bound to plugin acceptance.

-# Security Discussion

-## Central Authorities VS Plugin Transparency
+## Comparing Certificate Transparency and Plugin Transparency

-The central authority model is ubiquitous to secure modern application layer protocols such as HTTPS.
-Yet, flaws such as forged certificates exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend.
-Moreover, the poor resilience of the system can cause a denial of access to content, for instance when an expired certificate is not renewed.

-Certificate Transparency {{RFC6962}} is an attempt to address the structural issues hidden within the central trust assumption and prevent mistakes, rogue certificates and rogue authorities from weakening the system.
-Plugin Transparency bears similarities to Certificate Transparency (CT).
+Certificate Transparency (CT) {{RFC6962}} is an attempt to address the structural issues hidden within the central trust assumption and prevent mistakes, rogue certificates and rogue authorities from weakening the system.
+Plugin Transparency bears similarities to Certificate Transparency.
 First, its motivations are drawn from the same conclusions regarding the danger of central trust models.
 Second, similar to CT, it is based on distributing trust assumptions to secure the system.
-However, Plugin Transparency offers stronger properties and eliminates the independent monitoring entities which hold the resource endowment to continuously monitor the CT log in behalf of certificate owners.
+However, Plugin Transparency offers stronger properties and eliminates the independent monitoring entities which hold the resource endowment to continuously monitor the CT log on the behalf of certificate owners.
 Indeed, our design offers the independent developers checking for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in CT's design).
-Our design also offers secure human-readable plugins names that unambiguously authenticate them and non-equivocation from rogue plugin validators.
+Our design also offers secure human-readable plugin names that unambiguously authenticate them and non-equivocation from rogue plugin validators.
 Our design is more resilient to failure by offering several validators that can be trusted within the logic formula.
-For example, a PQUIC peer may request a proof bound to any combination of plugin validators.
+For example, a QUIC peer may request a proof bound to any combination of plugin validators.
 The detail of Plugin Transparency, including performance considerations and security proofs are available in {{PQUIC}}.

-## Privacy

-In the central authority paradigm, the PQUIC server can set arbitrary plugins to the PQUIC client of any user as long as they provide a valid signature to them, including potential trackers.

-In the Plugin Transparency model, privacy may be achieved under careful treatment.
-One solution is to remove the list of supported plugins from the transport parameters, to remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
-Within the default policy, at least one plugin validator could be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting mechanism built-in to the plugin.
-Moreover, the validator may require source code availability and public knowledge of the pseudo-identity of its developer.
-To avoid leaking information to the network, the injection of a set of plugins (while being encrypted) should be indistinguishable from any other set of plugins.

-One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to announce a set of plugins common to most PQUIC users.
-One method to achieve it would be to bind PQUIC users to a special plugin validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
-When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC endpoints to inject it to their peers.
-Similar to the previous solution, injecting a set of plugins should be indistinguishable from any other set of plugins to an on-path attacker.

-## System Security

-We expect the plugin to run within a sandboxed environment with access control and resource management defined by the QUIC implementation running the plugin, and traps mechanism.
-The application using QUIC could define whitelist policies for plugins to access the system resources such as a file descriptor or a directory.
-Only the application is able to modify its policies.

-The user of the application can also set such policies, then the resulting access authorization depends on the intersection of both set of policies.

 # Security Considerations

+The next versions of this document will elaborate on security considerations following the guidelines of {{RFC3552}}.

 # IANA Considerations